balancer/docs/docs/reference/contracts/rate-providers.md

 | sfrxEth - 0xac3e018457b222d93114458476f3e3416abbe38f   | 7388958961745977404526                | 1038371994655823641  |  7672488055538194248508                   |
 | rEth - 0xae78736cd615f374d3085123a210448e74fc6393      | 5950507951882438548950                | 1069881935087994199  |  6366340962316480428138                   |

-** Bear in mind that the tokens used for demonstration in this doc all have 18 decimals and Balancer natively uses 18 decimals.
+\*Bear in mind that the tokens used for demonstration in these examples all have 18 decimals and Balancer natively uses 18 decimals for internal accounting.
 If tokens have different decimals, the scaled balances scale with the tokens decimals as well.

-After the token balances have been upscaled, they are fed into `_calcOutGivenIn`[here](https://dashboard.tenderly.co/tx/mainnet/0x72d756d0fcd663343ca1b2adcfc7e114e8598bc0be28386752f16222384a29b3?trace=0.4.2.2.19.11.0.3.0.5).
+After the token balances have been upscaled, they are fed into `_calcOutGivenIn` [here](https://dashboard.tenderly.co/tx/mainnet/0x72d756d0fcd663343ca1b2adcfc7e114e8598bc0be28386752f16222384a29b3?trace=0.4.2.2.19.11.0.3.0.5).
-That is how `rateProvider` feeds a rate into the pricing equation for ComposableStablePools and for MetaStablePools
+That is how `rateProvider` feeds a rate into the pricing equation for ComposableStablePools.

 ### Implementation in a MetaStablePool
-The scaling factor that is used can be seen in the below code snippet.
+How scaling is used can be seen in the below code snippet.

 ```
 function _scalingFactor(IERC20 token) internal view virtual override returns (uint256) {